-Nassib G. Ziadé is the Chief Executive Officer of the Bahrain Chamber for Dispute Resolution (BCDR-AAA).
-Between July 2011 and August 2013, he served as the Director of the Dubai International Arbitration Centre (DIAC).
-Between 2007 and 2011, he was the Deputy Secretary-General of the International Centre for Settlement of Investment Disputes (ICSID), and between April 2008 and June 2009 was also the Acting Secretary-General of ICSID.
-He has also served as co-arbitrator or chair in numerous ad hoc and institutional arbitrations in commercial, construction and investment matters.
+Nassib G Ziadé is chief executive officer of the Bahrain Chamber for Dispute Resolution (BCDR-AAA).
+Between July 2011 and August 2013, he served as director of the Dubai International Arbitration Centre (DIAC).
+Between 2007 and 2011, he was deputy secretary-general of the International Centre for Settlement of Investment Disputes (ICSID), and between April 2008 and June 2009 was also acting secretary-general of ICSID.
+He is fluent in Arabic, English and French, and has a working knowledge of Spanish.

-Mr. Ziadé is a member of the Board of Trustees and a Vice-Chairman of the Advisory Committee of the Cairo Regional Centre for International Commercial Arbitration (CRCICA), a member of the International Advisory Committee of the International Centre for Dispute Resolution (ICDR/AAA), and a former member of the Court of the London Court of International Arbitration (LCIA).
-He is a member of the Permanent Court of Arbitration (PCA), a member of the ICSID Panels of Arbitrators and Conciliators, and a Vice-President of the International Federation of Commercial Arbitration Institutions (IFCAI).
+He is a member of the board of trustees and a vice-chairman of the advisory committee of CRCICA; a member of the international advisory committee of the International Centre for Dispute Resolution (ICDR/AAA); and a former court member at the London Court of International Arbitration (LCIA).
+He is a member of the PCA; a member of the ICSID panels of arbitrators and conciliators; and a vice president of the International Federation of Commercial Arbitration Institutions (IFCAI).

 Nassib G Ziadé has extensive senior managerial experience in the administration of international legal proceedings and the development of international tribunals.
 He is an expert in private and public international law, international arbitration, international investment law, international administrative law, and the law of conflicts of interest.
 From 1997 to 2007, he served as the executive secretary of the World Bank Administrative Tribunal.
 He is a judge of the International Monetary Fund (IMF) Administrative Tribunal.